MicrosoftDocs/power-platform/power-platform/guidance/coe/release-notes/governance-1.25.md

 ## Microsoft Teams environment governance

 The [Microsoft Teams integration](https://docs.microsoft.com/power-platform/admin/about-teams-environment) empowers users to build custom apps, bots, and flows in Teams by using Power Apps, Power Virtual Agents, and Power Automate.
 This release includes new components that provide a sample implementation of best practices for reactive governance of Microsoft Teams environment creation.
-Learn more about the new components: [Microsoft Teams environment audit process](../microsoftteams-governance.md)
+Learn more about the new components: [Microsoft Teams environment management](../microsoftteams-governance.md)

 ## Archival flows